hubbardbrook/HBR_InformationManagement/README.md

 ---
-# HBR Data Package Cookbook: a step-by-step guide to building HBR data packages for EDI
+# A Data Package Cookbook: a step-by-step guide to building HBR data packages for EDI
 ## Overview
 The purpose of this document is to capture details of the data package development workflow that is currently in use at Hubbard Brook.
 HBR data is published in the [Environmental Data Initiative Repository (EDI)](https://edirepository.org).
 With the availability